-AICHAIN looks for enhancing ATM systems by articulating an advanced privacy-preserving federated learning architecture in which neither the training data nor the training model need to be exposed.
-This will be possible thanks to the combination of two emerging technologies: FedML and Blockchain technologies.
+AICHAIN aimed to enhance ATM systems by articulating an advanced privacy-preserving federated learning architecture in which neither the training data nor the training model need to be exposed thanks to the combination of two emerging technologies: FedML and blockchain technologies.

-BigData4ATM is a research project within SESAR 2020 Exploratory Research which aims to investigate how new sources of passenger-centric data coming from smart personal devices can be analysed to extract relevant information about passengers’ behaviour and how this information can be used to inform ATM decision making processes.
+BigData4ATM is a research project within SESAR 2020 Exploratory Research which investigated how new sources of passenger-centric data coming from smart personal devices can be analysed to extract relevant information about passengers’ behaviour and how this information can be used to inform ATM decision making processes.

-BEACON studies the feasibility of extending UDPP (User-Driven Prioritisation Process) to allow multi-prioritisation processes in the airspace (e.g. encompassing departure slots, regulation slots, arrival manager slots), and exchange of slots between airlines.
+BEACON studied the feasibility of extending UDPP (User-Driven Prioritisation Process) to allow multi-prioritisation processes in the airspace (e.g. encompassing departure slots, regulation slots, arrival manager slots), and exchange of slots between airlines.

-INTUIT explored the potential of a variety of visual analytics and machine learning techniques to improve our understanding of the trade-offs between Air Traffic Management KPAs, identify cause-effect relationships between performance drivers and performance indicators at different scales, and develop new decision support tools for ATM performance monitoring and management.
+INTUIT explored the potential of a variety of visual analytics and machine learning techniques to improve our understanding of the trade-offs between ATM KPAs, identify cause-effect relationships between performance drivers and performance indicators at different scales, and develop new decision support tools for ATM performance monitoring and management.

-TRANSIT looks for developing a set of multimodal KPIs, mobility data analysis methods and transport simulation tools allowing the evaluation of the impact of a set of innovative intermodal transport solutions on the quality, efficiency and resilience of the door-to-door passenger journey.
+TRANSIT developed a set of multimodal KPIs, mobility data analysis methods and transport simulation tools allowing the evaluation of the impact of a set of innovative intermodal transport solutions on the quality, efficiency and resilience of the door-to-door passenger journey.

-IMHOTEP aims to develop a concept of operations and a set of data analysis methods, predictive models and decision support tools that allow information sharing, common situational awareness and real‑time collaborative decision-making between airports and ground transport stakeholders.
+IMHOTEP developed a concept of operations and a set of data analysis methods, predictive models, and decision support tools that allow information sharing, common situational awareness, and real‑time collaborative decision-making between airports and ground transport stakeholders.

-ITACA seeks to accelerate the development, adoption and deployment of new technologies in ATM.
-The project has developed a new set of methodologies and tools enabling a comprehensive assessment of policies and regulations aimed at amplifying the uptake of new technologies within ATM.
+ITACA sought to accelerate the development, adoption and deployment of new technologies in ATM.
+The project developed a new set of methodologies and tools that enabled a comprehensive assessment of policies and regulations aimed at enhancing the adoption of new technologies within ATM.